 Remove the pan from the heat and add most of the cheese (just keep back the amount you would like to go on top of the lasagne) and a spoonful of Dijon mustard.
 Mix well until the cheese has melted.
 Season to taste.

 Transfer half of the Bolognese into a large ovenproof dish (approx. 12 by 9 inch and 2-inch depth) spread out evenly.
 Pour just under half of the cheese sauce on top and then add a single layer of lasagne sheets.
 Add the remaining mince and top with another layer of lasagne sheets.
-Pour the rest of the cheese sauce onto the lasagne sheets.
+Pour the remaining cheese sauce over the lasagne sheets.
 The sauce should completely cover the lasagne.

-Sprinkle with grated cheese, a generous twist of black pepper and pop in a pre-heated oven.
-190C/375F/Gas 5/Fan 170C
+Sprinkle with grated cheese, a generous twist of black pepper and pop in a preheated oven 190C/375F/Gas 5/170C Fan.

-I do love lasagne – it’s such a comforting and reassuring dish and as food so often does, evokes many happy memories of times when I have eaten it over the years……….
+Food nostalgia: I love lasagne, it’s such a comforting and reassuring dish, and so often as food does, it evokes many happy memories of times when I have eaten it over the years.
+Thought I’d share a couple of ‘lasagne memories’ that make me happy…

-Another memory involving lasagne, was from when me and Neil moved into our current home.
-My brother and sister-in-law came over to help us move in, bringing with them my niece and nephew ♥️ too!
+When me and Neil moved into our current home.
+My brother and sister-in-law came over to help us move in, bringing with them my niece and nephew ♥️ too.
 Kate, my sister-in-law, is a tremendous cook and brought over a huge lasagne.
-We had such a lovely lunch at my Grandads bungalow (just around the corner from us).
-Enjoying delicious food, and red wine out of glasses that were all shapes and sizes …. what a gorgeous day!!
+We had such a lovely lunch at my grandads bungalow (just around the corner from our new home), enjoying delicious food, and red wine out of glasses that were all shapes and sizes.
+What a gorgeous day that was!

 For dairy free lasagne just replace the milk and cheese with a dairy free option and just double check the lasagne you use does not contain milk/dairy.